-Who owns the cost for incident losses in an organization says a great deal about who owns the safety responsibility.
+Who owns the cost for losses in an organization says a great deal about who owns the safety responsibility.
 The inability to assess costs for losses will ultimately hamper safety ownership in any organization.
-Additionally, understanding the true cost of losses remains a mystery for many persons in managerial positions of authority.
+Additionally, understanding the true cost of losses remains a mystery for many in managerial positions of authority.
 Organizational barriers in this area include:

-- Management being uninformed re: true accident cost impact - No process for incident cost charge-backs...a Pot O' Gold exists - ➤ No future budget penalty allocation for poor performance
+- Management is uninformed regarding true accident cost impact - No incident cost charge-backs; a Pot O' Gold exists - No future budget penalties are allocated for poor performance